asparageist/beepo/playing.md

+How do you make a grilled cheese sandwich?

 tokens 200, temperature .9:
 To make a grilled cheese sandwich, you will need the following ingredients: - 2 slices of bread - Butter or margarine - Cheese (such as cheddar, American, or Swiss) Instructions: 1.
 Heat a non-stick skillet or griddle over medium heat.
 2. Spread butter or margarine on one side of each slice of bread.
 3. Place one slice of bread, butter-side down, on the skillet.
 4. Add a layer of cheese on top of the bread in the skillet.
 5. Place the second slice of bread, butter-side up, on top of the cheese.
 6. Cook for 2-3 minutes, or until the bottom slice of bread is golden brown.
 7. Carefully flip the sandwich over and cook for an additional 2-3 minutes, or until the second side is golden brown and the cheese is melted.
 8. Remove the grilled cheese from the skillet and let it cool for a minute before cutting it in half and